EddieAbbondanzio/EdsAutoDetailing.com/content/services/premium-full-detail/index.md

 thumb = "/services/premium-full-detail/images/thumb.jpg"
 +++

 A comprehensive inside, and out detail.
 An exterior refresh paired with an interior deep clean.
-Ideal for the average vehicle that needs a rejuvination.
+Perfect to bring your car back to like new.